Dynamic Policy Fusion for User Alignment Without Re-Interaction: DQN Training

 \section{DQN Training}

 DQN was utilised to obtain the task-specific policy.
-For the 2D navigation environment, which involves image-based observations, we adopted the CNN network as detailed in Table \ref{tab:2d_dqn}.
+For the 2D navigation environment, which involves image-based observations, we adopted the Convolutional Neural Network (CNN) network as detailed in Table \ref{tab:2d_dqn}.
 In the case of the Pong and Highway environments, an MLP was implemented, featuring three hidden layers with sizes of 256, 512, and 512.
 We use the ReLU activation function after each layer.
 We set the minimum epsilon at 0.10, with a decay rate of 0.995.
-The reward curve for each environment is depicted in Figure \ref{fig:dqn_reward}.

 \end{appendices}